 Visiting the Lunar Exploration Museum

 The LROC Science Operations Center Visitor Gallery is located on Arizona State University Tempe Campus in the Interdisciplinary A-Wing.
-Unguided interpretative exhibits are open to the general public 9:30 am—4:30 pm Monday – Friday (excluding holidays).
-To better accommodate you, guided tour requests should be submitted at least three business days prior to the requested tour date.
+Unguided interpretative exhibits are open to the general public 9:30 a.m.—4:30 p.m., Monday—Friday (excluding holidays).
+Guided tour requests should be submitted at least three business days prior to the requested tour date.
 In occasional or special circumstances, we may be able to provide a rush tour request.
 Please notate the need for a rush request under the Additional comments section in the form below.

 At the LROC Visitor's Gallery, you can: